FarahFauth31/42_So_long/README.md

 # 42_So_long
-My first encounter with CGI: Creating a 2D game
+My first encounter with graphics libraries: Creating a 2D game